inUtil-info/whin2-contrib/README.md

 ### Sender (whin-send):
-This is the node we recomend you start using, right after you complete the config-node set-up.
+This is the node we recomend you start using right after you complete the config-node set-up.
 Just select the configuration you saved:

 ![sender-node](./icons/sender-node.png)

-Wire an inject node to whin-send, choose the type of message you want to send (see all types and its schemas below), and you should receive the whatsapp on your client (web or app).
-Anything that comes into whin-send as data payload will be sent, and bear in mind the payload MUST be a JSON object with any of the valid schemas described below.
+Wire an inject node to whin-send, choose the type of message you want to send (see all types and its schemas below), and you should receive a message on your whatsapp client (web, desktop or mobile app).
+Anything that comes into whin-send as data payload will be sent, bear in mind the payload MUST be a JSON object following any of the valid schemas described below.

 ### Listeners:
-Whin allows you to send whatsapps to your node-red environment; any message you send to whin from the whatsapp number linked to the ApiKey, will be delivered to node-red.
+Whin allows you to send whatsapps to your node-red environment; any message you send to whin, or written on a whatsapp group in which whin was added, will be delivered to node-red.
 You might create your own syntax to trigger stuff in node-red from whatsapp.
-Switching on lights or music, disconnect the alarm, run a sales report, send a document and process it on node-red somehow...
+Switching on lights or music, moderate a whatsapp group, disconnect the alarm, run a sales report, send a document and process it on node-red somehow...
 Sky is the limit.

 The Listener can operate on two different modes: webhook mode and always-on mode.
 Depending on the mode, you need to use whin-receive node or not.
 You can have both modes working in parallel.

 #### Running on webhook mode:
 This option is available for all whin users on all Tiers.
-On this option whin-receive node is NOT needed, you don't need to deploy it on your flows.
+If you choose this option, whin-receive node is NOT needed, there's no need to deploy the node on your flows to receive whatsapps.
-You have to expose a webhook route (using a standard http-in node) for this mode to work; the route will receive all whatsapps as http POSTs.
+For this mode to work you have to expose a webhook route using a standard http-in node; the route will receive all whatsapps as http `POST`.
 All you need to do is set the route to tell whin back-end where you wish the messages to be delivered.
 You can follow the steps on this [video](https://youtu.be/8WyG_becZXM) showing how to set a webhook route, how to change to a new route, delete it...
-Any tool that allows exposing a node-red end-point is valid ([ngrok](https://youtu.be/7FHbfo-wRtY), [cloudflare tunnels](https://youtu.be/mMyoH4-mOiA), an exposed proxy, opening a port,...), click on the links to watch videos showing how-to.
+Any tool or method that allows exposing a node-red end-point is valid ([ngrok](https://youtu.be/7FHbfo-wRtY), [cloudflare tunnels](https://youtu.be/mMyoH4-mOiA), exposed proxy, opening a port,...), click on the links to watch videos showing how-to.

 #### Running on always-on mode (whin-receive):
 This option is available for users on a paid plan (any).
 For this option you do need to deploy whin-receive node.
-After adding this node to a flow, when you hit deploy on the node-red editor, you will see that whin-receive shows a green message saying: "Connected to Whatsapp".
+After adding this node to a flow, hit deploy on the node-red editor, and you will see that whin-receive shows a green message saying: "Connected to Whatsapp".
 No further configuration is needed, nor is needed exposing any route or opening ports.
-The whin-receive node will stablish a persistent connection to whin back-end, it will receive any whatsapp as a raw stream at your end.
+The whin-receive node will stablish a persistent connection to whin back-end that will receive any whatsapp as a raw stream at your end.

 ---